vvidhig/vvidhig/README.md

 </div>
 <p></p>
 <p align="justify">
 welcome to my GitHub Page.
-I am Reza Shakeri and now Computer engineering student, I learn new things about programming and teach these things to others, I have been programming for almost more than 10 years and worked with many languages and technologies.
-Also, inside Instagram, I have a media called <a href="https://www.instagram.com/barnamenevisiinsta">Barnamenevisinsta</a> that shares everything I learn about programming.
+I am Vidhi Gupta and now Computer Engineering student at Heritage Institute of Technology, Kolkata.
+Determined to master the complexities of Data Science, Machine Learning (ML), Artificial Intelligence (AI), Deep Learning, and Natural Language Processing (NLP), I am deeply passionate about leveraging technology to tackle real-world problems.
+Proficient in Python and its libraries for comprehensive data analysis, I am currently immersed in learning Convolutional Neural Networks (CNN) to further deepen my understanding of deep learning techniques.
+Moreover, I possess expertise in Exploratory Data Analysis (EDA), web scraping, and harnessing the power of Tableau for impactful data visualization.
 </p>

 ## My favorite tools and technologies ⚙️